solid/webid-profile/notes/pre-final-draft.md

 Thereafter another app can find the bookmarks by looking for the location in the Type Index.

-Well-behaved apps will always read from and write to the Type Index so that the user's choices are remembered.
+Apps that want to remember user's choices will read from and write to the Type Index.
 Since users will undoubtedly have data they want to keep private, there are two Type Indexes - one readable by any app (publicly discoverable) and one only readable by apps operating on behalf of the WebID owner (not publicly discoverable).